surifirstpin/biplus_documentation/docs/README.md

 ### Our Business Analytics Platform is all about Customer Retention

 Our Organisation helps you to enable a clear vision of the performance in a simple and effective manner.
 We are focused more on redefining each aspect of business analytics by making it more easy to explore your business insight.
-Coming to your success Bi+ focus more onacomplishment and commitment.
+Coming to your success Bi+ focus more on accomplishment and commitment.

-                        We Provide service in 3 impressive ways:
+                        We Provide services in 3 impressive ways:
 > https://www.board.com/en

 Unified Business Intelligence Software